oubino/locpix_points/README.rst

 ======================

 #.
 After preprocessing and before feature extraction can annotate the data (Optional)

     .. code-block:: shell

         bash scripts/annotate.sh

 #.
 Can analyse the localisations

     .. code-block:: shell

         scripts/analysis_locs.ipynb

 #.
-Evaluate the model multiple times and take an average - ARGS see longer description in :ref:`errata`.
+Evaluate the model multiple times and take an average - ARGS see longer description in errata.rst file.

     .. code-block:: shell